GlacioHack/geoutils/doc/source/pointcloud_class.md

 main attribute** {attr}`~geoutils.PointCloud.data_column` that identifies the name of the main data associated to the point geometries.

-Additionally, new attributes such as {attr}`~geoutils.PointCloud.point_count` and

-New methods specific to point clouds are detailed further below.
+Additionally, new attributes such as {attr}`~geoutils.PointCloud.point_count` and new methods specific to point clouds are detailed further below.

 Generic vector attributes and methods are inherited through the {class}`~geoutils.Vector` object, such as {attr}`~geoutils.Vector.bounds`, {attr}`~geoutils.Vector.crs`, {func}`~xdem.Vector.reproject` and {func}`~xdem.Vector.crop`.